<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 This checks the boxes for optimal threat protection, visibility and analytics, automation and orchestration, governance, access authorization, and access determination, all key components of Zero Trust.

 IT administrators already have enough to do without manually configuring access and implementing Zero Trust from scratch.
-StrongDM makes it easy with a Dynamic Access Management (DAM) Platform that provides access to resources based on what’s actually needed and enforces a Zero Trust model that keeps infrastructure and resources safe.
+StrongDM makes it easy with a Zero Trust PAM Platform that provides access to resources based on what’s actually needed and enforces a Zero Trust model that keeps infrastructure and resources safe.

 Want to see how StrongDM can help your organization move toward Zero Trust?
 Book a demo today.